Golden Acre (Cape Town): Major redevelopment

 In February 2025, Golden Acre's sale to Putirex, a joint venture between multiple Cape Town-based property developers, was confirmed by the South African Competition Commission.
 The mall was sold for R781.5 million.

 In August 2024, architectural planning began for Golden Acre's redevelopment.
 The new building is planned to feature residential space, including affordable housing, as well as a 6,000m² communal garden and lifestyle clubhouse for residents.
 The renovated building will also have a redesigned retail space, which is set to operate for 18 hours a day.

-Part of the planning is the construction of 414 affordable, semi-serviced, residential rental units, with approximately 300 studios, 1-, and 2-bed units reserved for long-term tenants.
-The units, intended to be priced at approximately 30% below other residential rental options currently available in Cape Town CBD, will be aimed at young, aspirational employees who are currently commuting into the city on a daily basis.
+Part of the planning is the construction of 417 affordable, semi-serviced, residential rental units, with 302 studios, 1-, and 2-bed units reserved for long-term tenants.
+The units, ranging from 24m2 to 70m2, are intended to be priced at approximately 30% below other residential rental options currently available in Cape Town CBD.
+They will be aimed at young, aspirational employees who are currently commuting into the city on a daily basis.
+The remaining 115 units will be for short-term rentals of up to three months.
 None of the residential units will be sold to private investors.
+Rentals were set to start at R10,500 per month.

 In 2025, Cape Town Mayor, Geordin Hill-Lewis, welcomed the planned development, stating that it would significantly contribute towards the ongoing revitalization of Cape Town CBD.
 James Vos, the City of Cape Town’s Mayoral Committee Member for Economic Growth, said the new building aligned perfectly with the City’s goal of creating an accessible and inclusive urban environment.

 With contractors confirmed, construction on the new building is set to begin in October 2025, with completion scheduled for 2027.

+The first phase of development, on the Piazza Level, began in February 2026, with a 1-year completion timeline.

+In July 2026, news24 journalists were invited to tour the first completed apartment at Golden Acre.
+At the time, the first 100 apartments were set to be ready by October 2026.